eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 <!--truncate-->

-In this blog, we evaluate _small scale_ clusters to show the behavior of EloqKV accross servers.
+In this blog, we evaluate _small scale_ clusters to show the behavior of **EloqKV** accross servers.
 Scalability in a larger scale cluster with different number of servers will be evaluated at a later blog.
 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
-In all tests, we use **EloqKV** version 0.6.9.
+In all tests, we use **EloqKV** version 0.7.1.

 ### Transaction in EloqKV